 - Check to see if a victim is conscious by lightly shaking the person.
 If the person doesn’t respond, she is unconscious.

-- Make sure to approach a victim you have to move by kneeling down to the person’s level.
-Not doing so can send someone into a panic and may cause further injury.
+- Make sure to approach a victim.
+You have to move by kneeling down to the person’s level.
+Not doing so can make someone panic and cause further injury.

-- Remember that it’s better to move someone whose life is threatened by something like a possible explosion or fire than it is to leave them for fear of further injuring the victim.
-Consider the following phrase when making your decision “am I leaving the person better off than the way I found him?”
+- Remember that it’s better to move someone whose life is threatened by a possible explosion or fire than to leave them for fear of further injuring the victim.
+Consider the following phrase when deciding: “am I leaving the person better off than the way I found him?”

-- Place your hand lightly on the victim’s forehead and very gently tilt back the head.
+- Place your hand lightly on the victim’s forehead and gently tilt back the head.
 Lift up the chin with two fingers and put your cheek by the victim’s mouth to see and feel if the person is breathing.
-You may also want to check the victim’s chest to see if it is rising and falling.
+You may also want to check the victim’s chest to see if it rises and falls.
 If so, then the victim is breathing.

 - Start CPR if the person is not breathing and you know how to perform it.
 If you do not know how to do CPR, do not attempt it.
-Instead, ask other bystanders if they are able or wait until emergency services arrive.
+Instead, ask other bystanders if they can wait until emergency services arrive.

-- Make sure to let the emergency dispatcher know if the victim is breathing and/ or receiving CPR.
+- Let the emergency dispatcher know if the victim is breathing and/ or receiving CPR.

-Administer aid—as necessary.
 Many advocates suggest providing first aid only if the victim has life-threatening injuries.
-If the victim has injuries that require bandaging, splinting broken bones, or using other advanced first-aid techniques, it’s generally recommended to wait for professional help, especially if you know it is on the way.
+Suppose the victim has injuries requiring bandaging, splinting broken bones, or other advanced first-aid techniques.
+In that case, waiting for professional help is generally recommended, especially if you know it is on the way.